 If there's anyone in this world who knows you (possibly) better than yourself, it's your mother.
 She bore you for 280 days just to feel one of the most physically painful moments of her life, which is giving birth to you.
 Aren't you very lucky to have gotten yourself a person who always has your back, cooks meals for you every day, and drives you to school?

 Talk about driving, mothers, perhaps, are one of the best drivers there is on the road.
 Think about all the distractions going on inside a mom’s car – who would've done it as better as them?
-Probably, professional drivers who gets paid by driving but you get what I mean.
+Probably, professional drivers who get paid by driving but you get what we mean.

 What makes mothers even more better daily drivers—in fact, the best—are their preferences in owning a car.
 What's their secret?
 Well, we scoured files for research and analyzed what car features moms consider having inside their car.

 Note: We included some car suggestions per feature, which does not cover all the cars with the same available feature.

 A definite must-have for moms are leather seats.
 This is especially true if they have hyperactive kids to take care of and still want their car’s interior to be clean.
 Do you want to know what a fabric upholstery does to her mood, especially when it gets spilled over, say, a chocolate drink?
 Don't bother asking.
 The good thing about leather is it's easy to wipe and clean – no need for washing and vacuuming.

 The downside with leather seats is that it is often an option only available in higher-end vehicles.
 Luckily the automotive industry has changed making it easier to access this feature at a more affordable price.
 Even getting leather seat covers as an aftermarket purchase has gotten easier and more affordable as well.
 Either way, a mom will be thankful for these new options.